-def-foreign-var - Defines a symbol macro to access a variable in foreign code Macro name A string or list specificying the symbol macro's name.
+def-foreign-var -- Defines a symbol macro to access a variable in foreign code def-foreign-var def-foreign-var name type module

+- name A string or list specificying the symbol macro's name.
 If it is a string, that names the foreign variable.
-A Lisp name is created by translating # to #\- and by converting to upper-case in case-insensitive Lisp implementations.
-If it is a list, the first item is a string specifying the foreign variable name and the second it is a symbol stating the Lisp name.
+A Lisp name is created by translating # to # and by converting to upper-case in case-insensitive Lisp implementations.
+If it is a list, the first item is a string specifying the foreign variable name and the second it is a symbol stating the Lisp name. - type A foreign type of the foreign variable. - module A string specifying the module (or library) the foreign variable resides in.
+(Required by Lispworks)